Discreteness of the complex hyperbolic ultra-parallel triangle groups: Background

 The bisector admits a $\mathbb{C}$-slice decomposition.
 Specifically, let $\sigma$ and $\Sigma$ denote its real spine and complex spine, respectively, and let $\Pi_\Sigma$ denote the orthogonal projection.
 The bisector can then be expressed as

 For each $z \in \sigma$, the set $\Pi_\Sigma^{-1}(z)$ is a complex geodesic, referred to as a $\mathbb{C}$-slice of the bisector.

 A bisector divides $\mathbf{H}_{\mathbb{C}}^2$ into two components.
-For a complex reflection, if its mirror is a $\mathbb{C}$-slice, it preserves the bisector and swaps these two components.
-Consequently, either component can be considered a fundamental domain for the group generated by this reflection.
+For a complex reflection, if its mirror is a $\mathbb{C}$-slice, it preserves the bisector and interchanges these two components.
+Consequently, each component can serve as a fundamental domain for the group generated by such a reflection.